niranjankala/niranjankala.github.io/_posts/2024-05-09-unleashing-the-power-of-azure-ai-a-comprehensive-guide-to-text-to-speech-applications.md

     `dotnet run`

 2. If you don't see any errors, your application has run successfully.
-To verify, run the following command to get a list of files in the directory.
+To verify, you can just run the following command to get a list of files in the directory.